kunalkhade/Wheeled-Robots/README.md

 n.
 Find the location means and 2x2 covariance matrix for this data set, and compute the eigenvalues and eigenvectors of the matrix.
 Find the ellipse that these generate.
 [The major and minor axes directions are given by the eigenvectors.
 Show the point cloud of final locations and the ellipse in a graphic (plot the data and the ellipse).

-from scipy import linalg p. from matplotlib.patches import Ellipse s = 2.447651936039926 #assume final locations are in x & y mat = np.array([x,y]) # find covariance matrix cmat = np.cov(mat) # compute eigenvals and eigenvects of covariance w. eval, evec = linalg.eigh(cmat)
+from scipy import linalg
+from matplotlib.patches import Ellipse

+s = 2.447651936039926 #assume final locations are in x & y mat = np.array([x,y]) # find covariance matrix
+cmat = np.cov(mat) # compute eigenvals and eigenvects of covariance w. eval, evec = linalg.eigh(cmat)